 A backup is just a snapshot of your website.
 This should be done regularly, and the backup should be kept securely in the cloud by a third party.
 A good WordPress backup tool needs to do four things:

-As we’ll discuss in a moment, there are a couple of services that meet all these criteria, and one in particular which is very easy to set up and does a significantly better job than its competitors.
+As we’ll discuss in a moment, there are a couple of services that meet all of these criteria -- and one in particular that's very easy to set up and does a significantly better job than its competitors.

-Backups from your web host are not to be relied upon because they risk putting all your proverbial website eggs in one basket.
+Backups from your web host are not to be relied upon, because they risk putting all of your proverbial website eggs in one basket.
 If something bad happens to your website, you’ll want to restore a backup.
-Yet, if something bad happens to your host, you won’t be able to access your website – or your backup.
+Yet, if something bad happens to your host, you won’t be able to access your website -- or your backup.

-Instances of hosts losing backups are rare, but they do happen, even on high profile sites.
-Furthermore, some hosts have even managed to lose literally all their customers’ data.
+Instances of hosts losing backups are rare, but they do happen, even on high-profile sites.
+Furthermore, some hosts have even managed to lose literally all of their customers’ data.
 Unfortunately, you’re only likely to find out if this is the case with your host when you need your backup the most.
-This situation is easy to avoid: web hosts are not specialized backup providers and should not to be treated as such.
+This situation is easy to avoid: Web hosts are not specialized backup providers, and should not to be treated as such.